chr1st1ank/blog/_posts/2020-12-01-Hosting-a-Blog-the-GitOps-Way.md

 So a newer kind of static site generators has evolved, addressing the needs of developers better than the classic tools.
 Some examples of this are [Jekyll](https://jekyllrb.com/), [Middleman](http://middlemanapp.com/) or [Hugo](http://gohugo.io/).
 With these, one can prepare the templates as plain HTML/CSS/Javascript files, while the content is typically written as plain text files in Markdown.
 This allows to keep the content completely under version control, similar to source code.
 When the text is written, the site generator compiles the markdown files into HTML and you only need a static webserver to deliver the content.
 No database is needed and no security issues with server-side scripting languages can occur.

 ## Setting up a blog with Github-pages and Jekyll
 Github offers the option to serve static websites via the built-in service "github-pages".
 If you tell a github repository your own you can configure github-pages to create a web page from the contents of a certain folder or git branch.
-Per default the static site generator jekyll is used to render the contents.
+Per default the static site generator Jekyll is used to render the contents.
 This setup already offers enough functionality for something simple as a blog.

 I am not going to detail out how to set up a page with Jekyll.
 There are loads of blog posts explaining it already really well.
 For example take a look at [Kilt & Code](https://www.kiltandcode.com/2020/04/30/how-to-create-a-blog-using-jekyll-and-github-pages-on-windows/) or at [Aleksandr Hovhannisyan's blog](https://www.aleksandrhovhannisyan.com/blog/dev/getting-started-with-jekyll-and-github-pages/) and of course the section about github-pages of the very detailed [jekyll documentation](https://jekyllrb.com/docs/github-pages/).